-For more than a century, the doctors of the Keck School of Medicine of USC have cared for those of us who are most vulnerable.
-We accomplish this through excellence in research, clinical care and education.”
+Keck School of Medicine of USC doctors care for those who are most vulnerable.
+We accomplish this through excellence in research, clinical care and education.

 As part of one of the nation’s top ten private research universities, the Keck School of Medicine ranks in the top 25 U.S. medical schools in terms of federal research support.
 Keck School faculty physicians educate students, lead research investigations and oversee patient care in the school’s five partner hospitals.
 These faculty members do not simply teach medical and biological science, they actively contribute to the creation of new knowledge as they provide students with an unparalleled hands-on education.

 About Our Office

 The Keck School of Medicine accepts a talented and diverse group of students each year.
 The Office of Admissions is responsible for screening, selecting and recruiting the School’s outstanding medical students.